Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to score more than 44.5 points in three of six games this season.
+- Kentucky's games have gone over 44.5 points in four of six chances this season.

-- Kentucky has combined with its opponents to score more than 44.5 points in four of six games this season.
+- The two teams combine to score 70.8 points per game, 26.3 more than the over/under in this contest.

-- The combined points per game average of the two teams, 70.8, is 26.3 points greater than Saturday's over/under.

-- This contest's over/under is 21.5 points greater than the 23 these two squads combine to surrender per game this season.
+- These two squads combine to allow 23 points per game, 21.5 fewer than this contest's over/under.

-- Bulldogs games this season feature an average total of 48.6 points, a number 4.1 points higher than Saturday's over/under.

-- The 44.5-point total for this game is eight points below the 52.5 points per game average total in Wildcats games this season.
+- The 52.5 PPG average total in Wildcats games this season is eight points more than this game's over/under.

 Georgia Stats and Trends